 Setting the bar so high can turn your quest for the right hire into a needle-in-a-haystack situation.
 That’s risky.
 Because the longer you stick to a set of impossible-to-meet criteria, the longer your vacancy remains open.
 The key is to focus on what’s truly most important for the role.

 What qualifications are absolutely essential to the job?

 What does a candidate need to know or be able to do to hit the ground running on Day One and competently perform assigned tasks?
 Use that criteria as your baseline for identifying candidates with fundamental skills — the essential raw materials for success in the position you are trying to staff.
 If you’re recruiting a software developer, for example, proficiency in a particular programming language may be an absolute requirement.

 A good fit with the workplace culture is also essential.
 In fact, it can be even more important than a person’s technical experience.
 Fit includes a strong affinity for your company values, as well as the ability to work smoothly with your existing team, customers and other departments.
 A good fit with the workplace culture helps determine whether a new hire will thrive in the job and remain with you.

 A worker’s fit is largely determined by the quality of their soft skills, especially communication, flexibility, attention to detail and integrity.
-Gauging someone’s personality and fit with your workplace culture isn’t easy, though.
+Gauging someone’s fit with your workplace culture isn’t easy, though.
 When interviewing candidates, consider taking them out to coffee, lunch or another social event with a few of your team members.
 A temp-to-hire arrangement, which I discuss below, is ideal for helping to assess these skills.